iExecBlockchainComputing/iexec-doc/workerpool.rst

  Since all the services used by iExec run in docker, we will use docker-compose to start the scheduler and its related service.
 You can follow the instructions  on the `the docker compose website <https://docs.docker.com/compose/>`_ to install it.

-You can find the docker-compose file used for deployed `here <https://github.com/iExecBlockchainComputing/iexec-deploy/tree/master/scheduler/scheduler/docker-compose.yml>`_.

-The docker compose file is working out-of-the-box, so nothing should be modified in that file.
-Only the .env along this docker compose file should be modified to use the correct parameters.
- You can find the .env file `here <https://github.com/iExecBlockchainComputing/iexec-deploy/tree/master/scheduler/scheduler/.env>`_.

 In the docker compose file, you will find the following components:

 **Database service**